Medicare Supplement Plans in Arizona

 The ambulance would cost almost $300.
 Then the inpatient hospital stay will cost $185 PER DAY for days 1 through 7.

-MA coverage is at least as good as Medicare, Medigap is complete coverage; the choice is yours.
+Medicare Advantage coverage is at least as good as Medicare; however, Medigap is complete coverage.

 Some Part D policies are less than $20 a month.
 However, the lowest premium isn’t always the best policy.

 Let’s say George has the $20 a month policy and pays $80 for his medication; this policy might not be the best for him.

 Now, if George has the $40 a month policy and Pays $20 for the prescription, then he’s saving money.
 The $40 plan is offering George more value than the $20 option.

 To better discover the policy that works for you, give our agents a call.
 Our agents cross-check your medications with the available coverage options, giving you the best value.